 3 steps to take if your phone has been hacked

 1. Delete any apps or messages that may be malicious

-If this fixes any performance issues, great.
-Even if not, it’s a good idea to clear your device of apps that may have been flagged by that security scan you did.
+If deleting them fixes any performance issues, great.
+Even if not, it’s a good idea to clear your device of apps that may have been flagged from that security scan.